-It’s only been two months since the last wave of New York art fairs, those crowded hullabaloos that undoubtedly accelerated the spread of the virus that now has us all, if we’re lucky, sitting at home valiantly adapting to all these new and clunky methods of processing art.
-Even in early March I felt a vaguely apocalyptic air at the Spring/Break fair, as we packed into crowded elevators with strangers to walk the labyrinthine booths and cubicles on the eleventh and twelfth floors of a Madison Avenue office building.
+It’s only been two months since the last wave of New York art fairs, those crowded hullabaloos that undoubtedly accelerated the spread of a virus that now has us all, if we’re lucky, sitting at home valiantly adapting to all these new and clunky methods of processing art.
+Even in early March I felt a vaguely apocalyptic air at the Spring/Break fair, as we packed into crowded elevators with strangers to walk the labyrinthine paths leading to packed booths and cubicles on the eleventh and twelfth floors of a Madison Avenue office building.

 Now it’s May, a truly horrifying number of New Yorkers have died or been hospitalized in the meantime, and the fairs are back once again.
 I’m currently on my couch in Providence watching the pop singer Roisín Murphy “perform” from her living room, part of a daylong Manchester “rave” called Stay Homo which makes for good background music as I “attend” three more of these art fairs.

 I don’t love the experience, largely because I’m not actually shopping for anything, and the internet is full of other art experiences that don’t feel like hastily cobbled attempts for dealers and fair organizers to avoid hemorrhaging money.
 The flattening of physical space in these online fairs means that nothing catches your eye, objects have no real scale or relation to one another, and there’s no one around to answer any questions you might have about the artists or their processes.
 There’s also no navigational guidance, no one to ask for recommendations, and too often no contextual information.